manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

         8. **Carbon forest** – retained (non-planted) indigenous vegetation set aside for carbon credits.

-    4. **Unused land and land in transition**
+    4. **Unused and transitioning land**

         Corridors and roadside areas may fit under this class, along with unused land (in the sense of productive, conservation or urban use), such as cliffs, rock faces, boulders, and tors, where there are relatively low levels of disturbance.
 It does not include land undergoing natural succession in the context of changing plant species.

         Delineation between indigenous and exotic vegetation for the minimal use and unused\ land and land in transition classes can be made by reference to land-cover information.

-        1. **Unused land** – includes land that is unusable for productive agriculture or urban uses, such as cliffs, rock faces, boulders, and tors, where there are relatively low levels of disturbance.

-        2. **Land undergoing rehabilitation** – degraded land (e.g. due to erosion or flood damage) that is being actively rehabilitated through planting with indigenous or exotic species to return land to a natural state.
+        1. **Rehabilitating land** – degraded land (e.g. due to erosion or flood damage) that is being actively rehabilitated through planting with indigenous or exotic species to return land to a natural state.
 This includes riparian plantings.

+        2. **Unused land** – includes land that is unusable for productive agriculture or urban uses, such as cliffs, rock faces, boulders, and tors, where there are relatively low levels of disturbance.

     </details>